marcpage/libernet/README.md

 			"size": number of bytes in the final file, "Content-Type": mime type for the data},
 	},
-	"previous": [list of bundle identifiers this bundle is based on] }
+	"comments": any comments about this version of the bundle, "previous": [list of bundle identifiers this bundle is based on] }
 ```